 |SPED 757||Visual Impairment: Special Populations||3|

 |SPED 792||Methods in Orientation and Mobility II||3|

 |SPED 822||Methods in Orientation and Mobility III||3|

 |SPED 726||Workshop: Student Teaching Support Sessions for Mild/Moderate Support Needs or Orientation Mobility||3|

 |SPED 731||Special Education Field Experience||3|

-Application for student teaching with annual deadlines of February 28 for fall enrollment and September 28 for spring enrollment.
+Apply for student teaching, with annual deadlines of February 28 for fall enrollment and September 28 for spring enrollment.

-Credential Approved Program (CAP) prior to student teaching reflecting all coursework taken or to be completed, as well as non-curricular requirements (submitted with the application for student teaching).
+Submit a Credential Approved Program (CAP) prior to student teaching reflecting all course work completed or to be completed and non-curricular requirements (submitted with the application for student teaching).

 The Speech-Language Pathology Services Credential qualifies graduates to work as language, speech, and hearing specialists.
-To work in public schools, completion of the Master of Science in Speech, Language and Hearing Sciences is required in addition to the credential.
+To work in public schools, completion of the Master of Science in Communicative Disorders is required in addition to the credential.

 To continue professional training in speech, language and hearing sciences and become a practitioner, a student must complete a master’s degree.
 Upon completion of baccalaureate degree requirements, applicants must apply to and complete a graduate program.
 New graduate level and transfer students may enter the program following formal admission procedures at both the department and University levels.